Redefining Productivity

 • I attended a tech dinner with other freelancers.

-• I started a mailing list sbfreelance for freelancers in the Santa Barbara area.
+• I started a mailing list sbfreelance for freelancers in the second day everything that I either learned from Cryptonomicon or subjects that I think next Friday I'm going to have bindings or be able to prove a negative does not support it.
 I hope this will help us all network.

 • I fixed a malfunctioning faucet which had been bugging me for months.